declare-lab/TEAM/README.md

 You can use `--name "roberta-large"` to train the RoBERTa model.

-Use the appropriate training scripts for the other datasets.
+You can use the appropriate training scripts for the other datasets.

 ## Citation